MateusClepf/e-commerce-app/README.md

 ## API Endpoints

+The API provides endpoints for products, authentication, users, orders, and shopping cart functionality.

+For comprehensive documentation on all available endpoints, request/response formats, and authentication requirements:

+- See the OpenAPI specification in [backend/docs/openapi.yaml](backend/docs/openapi.yaml)
+- Access the interactive Swagger UI documentation at http://localhost:5000/api-docs when running the server

+Key endpoints include:

 ### Products
 - `GET /api/products` - Get all products
 - `GET /api/products/:id` - Get a specific product